SENSUIKAN!

 6 March 1945:

 The Combined Fleet directs the Sixth Fleet to cease operations in the Iwo Jima area.
-The I-36 is recalled.
+I-36 is recalled.

 10 March 1945:

-The I-36 returns to Kure.
+I-36 returns to Kure.

 1 April 1945: American Operation "Iceberg" - The Invasion of Okinawa:

 Vice Admiral (later Admiral) Raymond A. Spruance's Fifth Fleet, including more than 40 aircraft carriers, 18 battleships, 200 destroyers and over 1,000 support ships surround Okinawa.
-LtGen Simon B. Buckner Jr's Tenth Army (7th, 77 th, 96th Infantry, 1st, 6th Marine Divisions) makes amphibious landings and takes the island from LtGen Ushijima Mitsuru's 32nd Army.
+LtGen Simon B. Buckner Jr's Tenth Army (7th, 77th, 96th Infantry, 1st, 6th Marine Divisions) makes amphibious landings and takes the island from LtGen Ushijima Mitsuru's 32nd Army.

 22 April 1945: